 People of Bihar have decided to make NDA victorious again: PM Modi

-Patna, Oct 23: Prime Minsiter Narendra Modi during his third and final rally of the day in Bihar said that people of the state have decided to make NDA victorious again.
+Patna, Oct 23: Prime Minister Narendra Modi during his third and final rally of the day in Bihar said that people of the state have decided to make NDA victorious again.
 He added that those standing against NDA are against growth of the county.

 Prime Minister Narendra Modi further sharpened his attack on Opposition by saying that Bihar deserves quality education.
 He added that can it be ensured by those who don't even know the value of education or by those who are working 24/7 to bring IITs and AIIMS in the state, reports ANI.